Error Message Explained: User Profile Service Failed the Logon

 This article is part of Helge’s Profile Toolkit, a set of posts explaining the knowledge and tools required to tame Windows user profiles.

 Many errors related to user profiles result in the user getting a temporary profile instead of the regular local or roaming profile.
 I have written about possible causes for that here.
-In addition to that there is an entirely different category of errors which occur when even a temporary profile cannot be created.
+In addition to that, there is an entirely different category of errors that occur when even a temporary profile cannot be created.
 This article describes likely causes.

 User Profile Service Failed the Logon